National Integrated Cyber Infrastructure System

 Providing high-speed connectivity to research and education: SANReN

-Government has invested in a dedicated national research and education network that is operated by the Tertiary Education and Research Network of South Africa with the CSIR-hosted South African Research Network (SANReN) in charge of its rollout and the incubation of services that run on the network.
-The aim of this investment is to improve the country’s cyberinfrastructure, specifically to provide high-speed connectivity to schools and higher research facilities.
+Government has invested in a dedicated national research and education (R&E) network that is operated by the Tertiary Education and Research Network of South Africa (TENET), with the CSIR-hosted South African National Research Network (SANReN) tasked with network rollout and the development and incubation of advanced services that run on the network.
+The aim of this investment is to provide high-speed connectivity to scientific research and higher education institutions and is geared at ensuring the successful participation of South African researchers in the global knowledge production effort.

 Coordinating data-intensive research: DIRISA